False prophets and prophecies in the world and the church

 Today, like in ancient Israel, there is a surge of modern lying false prophets who contradict God and tell people delusions of their own mind or what they heard from demons.
 The problem demons have is that they are stuck in time like every other created being.
 Satan can only guess the future, try to influence it (if God allows), or read the prophetic scriptures and repeat what God has already written.
 Satan's lying false prophets are almost always wrong unless God (for his own purpose) has used them to deceive those who wish to believe lies.

 The test of a true prophet of God was they had to be 100 percent correct at the cost of their lives.
-If that test were enforced today there would be few living prophets alive on earth today.
+If that test were enforced today there would be no living prophets alive on earth today.

 Some of the false prophecies given by top secular prophets in the limelight recently